pivotal/docs-tap/install.md

     For example:
     <pre class='terminal'>tanzu package available get cnrs.tanzu.vmware.com/1.0.1 --values-schema<pre>

-The installation of each package is explained in the following examples:
+The installation of each package is explained in the following sections:

 + [Install Cloud Native Runtimes](#install-cnr)
 + [Install Application Accelerator](#install-app-accelerator)